hora/ajax-and-accessibility/README.md

     influence the direction of technical developments, the likelier we are to change the parts of JS that annoy us ;)

-## So what is AJAX, then?

-Essentially, it's a technique that allows web developers to fetch data from a server asynchronously – that is, without requiring that the user make new HTTP(S) requests via the browser.

-To make this possible, AJAX (commonly) leverages the following core technologies:

-- HTML and CSS
-- the Document Object Model (DOM)
-- XMLHttpRequest object or, more recently, the Fetch API
-- JSON
-- JavaScript

-See the files in [/ajax-get-example](https://github.com/hora/lhl-w4d3/tree/master/ajax-get-example) for a demo.
-To serve the demo files, you'll need the Nodejs `http-server` package.

-> Install using `npm install http-server -g`

-> Browse to the `/ajax-get-example` directory in Vagrant
-> (after downloading the code)

-> Run http-server using `http-server .`

 ## References and further reading